 Take all the info you have and draft a letter of complaint to your supplier.
 For less serious complaints, call your supplier and explain over the phone, but make sure you note down times, dates and who you spoke to.

-Step 2: After 8 weeks, go to the free Energy Ombudsman
+Step 2: After eight weeks, go to the free Energy Ombudsman

-You can complain to the Ombudsman over the phone, on its website or via the post.
-It will need to know:
+You can complain over the phone, on its website or via the post.
+You'll need the following: